rgleave/proj2/EnergyForecastingWorkshop-module-1.md

 ```

+  After running the query, preview the contents of this table as well.
+This is synthetic metadata, designed to simulate information which might relate to elements of an electric grid.
+It is included purely to simulate what live grid data might look like.

-  c) This query applies a schema to the **synthetic-meter-master-data** which was uploaded in step 1c, then also stores it as a table named **meter_master_table** in the samples database.
+  c) The final query applies a schema to the **synthetic-meter-master-data** which was uploaded in step 1c, then also stores it as a table named **meter_master_table** in the samples database.
 NOTE: remember to replace "[YOUR-BUCKET-NAME]" with the name of your S3 workshop bucket.

 ```